 By 15 minutes, you want to have Armlet of Mordiggian.
-I agree with Purge that Armlet is "the most Dragon Knight item ever"[/url].
-At level 12 you should be doing over 200 damage with Armlet active, not to mention the additional armor.
+I agree with Purge that Armlet is "the most Dragon Knight item ever".
+At level 12 you should be doing over 200 DPS with Armlet and you're ultimate active, not to mention the additional armor.
 This gives you a huge edge over other cores in the early game.
 Dragon Blood largely mitigates the HP drain and once you get the 2x Dragon Blood talent, your HP regen will actually exceed the HP drain and you can leave Armlet activated by default.

 In the deathball strategy that I prefer, the most important item you can have is Black King Bar.
-It's not essential in every game, but to keep things simple I recommend it as a core item.
-I also generally recommend building it before a mobility item for the simple reason that you don't need a mobility item to siege towers.
+So rarely should BKB be skipped I find it safest to consider a core item.
+The main question is when to build it.
+I find it safest to buy after Armlet or Shadow Blade for the simple reason that you don't need a mobility item to siege towers.
 This will force the enemy to initiate on you.
 When they do, pop BKB and crush them.

 LATE GAME (30:00+)

 In only a third of my Davion games do I complete a 5000+ gold item, simply because the game is usually over before the such items are necessary.
 In most games, you don't want to give the enemy any breathing room.
 You simply want to take high ground and end, which means building cost-effective, high-impact items like Sange and Yasha, Heaven's Halberd, Hurricane Pike, or Drum of Endurance.